 This card requires excellent credit.
 If you have any notable credit blemishes, you’re unlikely to be approved.

 - Very Nice Intro APR Promotion.
 The EveryDay Preferred Card’s 12-month 0% balance transfer and purchase promotion is very nice for people who need to make large upfront purchases without worrying about interest accumulating from day one, and for people with existing high-interest card balances.
-Capital One Quicksilver Cash Rewards Credit Card‘s intro APR promotion only lasts for a limited time, while the Barclaycard CashForward™ World Mastercard®‘s (note: this offer is no longer available) intro promotion lasts 15 months from account opening.
+The Capital One Quicksilver Cash Rewards Credit Card‘s intro APR promotion only lasts for a limited time, while the Barclaycard CashForward™ World Mastercard®‘s (note: this offer is no longer available) intro promotion lasts 15 months from account opening.

 - Potential for Rapid Point Accumulation on Standard Spending Categories.
 If you spend up to the $6,000 cap at the supermarket, and heavily enough at the gas station, you can accumulate points quickly with this card.
-That’s a definite advantage over flat-rate cash rewards credit cards such as Capital One Quicksilver (1.5% on all purchases) and Citi Double Cash Card (1% on all purchases, plus another 1% when you pay your bill on time).
+That’s a definite advantage over flat-rate cash rewards credit cards such as Capital One Quicksilver (1.5% on all purchases) and the Citi Double Cash Card (1% on all purchases, plus another 1% when you pay your bill on time).

 - Double Points for Travel Booked Through American Express.
 Although it’s not part of the EveryDay Preferred Card’s standard point-earning scheme, you can nevertheless look forward to earning double (2x) points on prepaid, non-car travel purchases made through American Express’s travel portal.
 This isn’t an option with many other popular cash back rewards cards, including Capital One Quicksilver and Discover it.